 Grapes were California's most valuable crop in 2017.
-Grapes are grown throughout the state for wine production and, in the San Joaquin Valley, for raisins, fresh table grapes, grape-juice concentrate, and distillate.
-This chapter outlines the broader grape growing industry as a whole to provide context for a more detailed discussion of wine grapes and wine.
-We discuss the spatial variation in grape yields and prices within today's California wine grape industry and the evolving varietal mix; the economic structure of the grape-growing and wine producing industry; and shifting patterns of production, consumption, and trade in wine.
+They are grown throughout the state for wine production and, in the San Joaquin Valley, for raisins, fresh table grapes, grape-juice concentrate, and distillate.
+This chapter outlines the broader grape-growing industry as a whole to provide context for a more detailed discussion of wine grapes and wine.
+We discuss the regional variation in wine grape yields and prices within California, and the evolving varietal mix; the economic structure of the grape-growing and wine-producing industry; and shifting patterns of production, consumption, and trade in wine.
 We interpret these patterns in the context of recent changes in the global wine market and the longer economic and policy history of grape and wine production in California.